-The Department of Planning, Transport and Infrastructure (DPTI) has opened the balance of the land (not included in the Unsolicited Proposal) on the Kingscote Wharf.
+The Department of Infrastructure and Transport (DIT) has opened the balance of the land (not included in the Unsolicited Proposal) on the Kingscote Wharf.

-The land is currently under the ownership of the Minister for Transport and Infrastructure, The Hon.
-Stephen Mulligan MP.
+The land is currently under the ownership of the Minister for Transport and Infrastructure.

 More information: Office of the Commissioner for Kangaroo Island Website